Update: This review was edited on March 23, 2020, to reflect the changes made to the BMO CashBack Mastercard's welcome offer.

 Features of the BMO CashBack MasterCard

 The CashBack MasterCard has an industry standard APR of 19.99% on purchases and 22.99% on cash advances and balance transfers.
 It has no annual fee, which is good, but otherwise it’s a fairly straightforward credit card.

-The main claim to fame of the card is its CashBack rewards system, which rewards users with 1% cash back on all purchases made on the card.
-As a bonus, you’ll get double (2%) the reward for the first 6 months, which is pretty sweet.
+The main claim to fame of the card is its CashBack rewards system, which rewards users with 3% cash back on grocery purchases, 1% cash back on recurring bill payments and 0.5% unlimited cash back on all other purchases.
+As a bonus, you’ll get five times (5%) the rewards for the first 3 months up, which is pretty sweet.
 Those CashBack rewards can be redeemed in a variety of ways including via direct deposit into a BMO chequing, savings, or investing account, or it can be applied right back to the card, keeping your bill low and helping you pay it off faster.

-However, while that 2% reward is nice, it isn’t permanent.
+However, while that 5% reward is nice, it isn’t permanent and you can only earn up to $100 back.
 1% is standard for these types of cards and generally won’t result in huge amounts of cash back.
 However, if you use the card often and well enough, you’ll come away with some extra pocket change at least.

 Two other extremely useful features that fly under the radar a lot of the time are the extended warranty and purchase protection features.
 Instead of trying to decide whether it’s a ripoff or not to buy the extended warranty coverage on that sweet new TV at Best Buy, use your CashBack card.
 The extended warranty will double the original manufacturer warranty up to a maximum of one additional year.
 On top of this, the purchase protection plan will fully cover the repair or replacement of any stolen or damaged items purchased with the card within 90 days of the initial purchase.
 This coverage comes with a $60,000 lifetime limit.